Some of my favorite resources for reader's workshop include:

 Active Involvement (6-8 minutes)

-o Hand readers a text or show one on the Elmo
+- Hand readers a text or show one with a document camera

 Link (30 seconds)

-o So readers, remember, today and every day, whether you’re in the classroom, the library, or at home, readers...
+- So readers, remember, today and every day, whether you're in the classroom, the library, or at home, readers....

 So what does this look like in my classroom?
 Here's an example of a mini-lesson I teach, the first in a series of how the blurb can help us comprehend the book.

 Sample Mini-lesson – What is a blurb and where do we find it?

 Connect: "As readers, we’ve learned that in choosing books, we look at the author, cover, illustrator, any awards the book has won, etc. Today I want to show you how reading the blurb is important.
 Readers always read the blurb."